 Postnasal drip can be the reason for nocturnal cough in toddlers.
 Congestion of the nose and draining of the sinuses to the throat can cause cough before bedtime but usually disappears while sleeping.
 Asthma coughs may also happen at nighttime due to increased airway sensitivity at night.

-If your toddler has a persistent cough, wet or whooping cough, seek medical care for an exact diagnosis.
+If your toddler has a persistent cough, wet or whooping cough or associated breathing difficulty, seek medical care for an exact diagnosis.
 Dry cough due to uncomplicated viral illnesses can be managed at home.
 However, if you are uncertain about the cough type, seek advice from a pediatrician.

 Home Remedies For Cough In Toddlers